Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 Arkana’s screening involves a medical questionnaire, video call evaluation, and selective acceptance process.
 Applicants who are not suited for ayahuasca specifically are not simply turned away.
 In some cases, they are guided toward alternative healing pathways within Arkana’s multi-medicine program.
 A mandatory three-week preparation diet begins before arrival.

 The healing team, led by Maestra Justina with her decades of experience reading participants’ energy, works alongside trained facilitators who adjust the ceremonial approach based on individual needs.
 Dosing is personalized, and the team monitors each participant throughout every ceremony.
-Over 11 years and thousands of guests, Arkana has maintained a perfect safety record.
+Over 11 years and thousands of guests, Arkana has maintained a strong safety record.
 That record is the result of careful screening, experienced healers, and a culture that treats safety as non-negotiable.
 Review our complete safety protocols.

 Both centers take safety seriously.
 This is a shared strength, not a point of contrast.